Controlling access with Amazon Data Firehose - Amazon Data Firehose

 Notifications aren't always sourced from IP addresses in the same Amazon Region as their associated topic.
 You must include the Amazon IP address range for all Regions.

-Grant Amazon Data Firehose Access to a Snowflake Destination
+Grant Firehose access to a Snowflake destination

 When you're using Snowflake as a destination, Firehose delivers data to a Snowflake account using your Snowflake account URL.
 It also backs up error data to the Amazon Simple Storage Service bucket that you specify, and you can optionally use an Amazon Key Management Service key that you own for Amazon S3 server-side encryption.
 If error logging is enabled, Firehose sends data delivery errors to your CloudWatch Logs streams.